NGSEP/NGSEPcore/README.txt

 Calculating coverage statistics
 -------------------------------

 Calculates the number of base pairs that are covered by reads at each read depth level from 1 to a maximum.
-Alignments must be in SAM or BAM format.
+Alignments must be in SAM, BAM or CRAM format.
 Writes to standard output unless the -o option is used to specify an output file.

 USAGE: